ONE STEP TO A HIGHER I.Q.

 With so much busy lives, we are not concerned with experiments and hypotheses, how, when, where and who conducted them.
 We want results.
 And quick.
 How will this knowledge increase my I.Q. and make me a better student, a loving husband or a caring wife, and a host of other wonderful and good things a higher I.Q. will bring?

-In the real world, the essence of mind is like a clearing house where good, bad and stale checks go before they are paid or canceled by the bank.
+In the real world, the essence of mind is like a clearing house where good, bad and stale checks go before they are paid or cancelled by the bank.
 If you received a good check then it will be paid by the drawee bank.
-If it is a bad or stale check which you have, it will be refused payment.
+If it is a bad or stale check that you have, it will be refused payment.

 This is the essence of mind in its simplicity.
 When we shall have understood it, it is just a small leap of trust to a higher I.Q.
 We will have a clearer mind.
 With no clutter upstairs, we will have a lucid way of looking at things.